astrelke/trajectoryBundling/README.md

 ## Dependencies
 ### AIS Data
 *	Download AIS datasets from desired year: https://marinecadastre.gov/ais/.
+* In "gdb2mvt", create a folder for each zone 01-19 (ex.
+Zone19)
-*	Move AIS geo-database (gdb) files to respective zone folders in "ais2mvt" directory.
-For example, "ais2mvt/Zone19/Zone19_2011_08.gdb.zip".
+*	Move AIS geo-database (gdb) files to respective zone folders.
+*	In "gdb2mvt/geojson2mvt/example/geojson", repeat the process of creating a folder for each zone 01-19.
+These folder will be used later to store the GEOJSON files once they have been created.

 ### Node.js
 *	Install latest version of Node.js: https://nodejs.org/en/download/.

 ### Python 3.x.x
 *	Install latest version of python: https://www.python.org/downloads/